stevenringo/Sublime-Text-Advanced-CSV/README.md

 2. Rename the `.whl` file with a `.zip` extension, and extract it to your computer.
 3. Copy the `numpy` folder to your Sublime Text Packages directory.
    On MacOSX, the directory is `~/Library/Application Support/Sublime Text 3/Packages/`.
 4. Restart Sublime Text.
-Use `Ctrl+backtick` to open the console and check that there is no missing NumPy message.
+Use `Ctrl+Backtick` to open the console and check that there is no missing NumPy message.

 # License